mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/platform_strategy_canvas_template.md

   - Yes: Concrete deliverable (pre-registration consultation), defined owner, measurable outcome, budget range

  **Have you confronted the chicken-and-egg problem if you recommended Build?**
-  - Yes: Platform will seed initial liquidity through treasury allocation (1-2% of raise) to ensure tight spreads at launch, targeting 20 markets with $50,000 TVL each before retail marketing spend
+  - Yes: Platform will seed initial liquidity through treasury allocation (1-2% of raise) to ensure tight spreads at launch, targeting 20 markets with GEL 50,000 TVL each before retail marketing spend

 ---